 The Salesforce1 app is designed to run on a mobile device, like a phone or tablet, but that doesn't mean you have to develop on one.
 Especially when you're working with Visualforce pages that will apper in both the Salesforce1 app and the full Salesforce site, it's convenient to develop on your desktop.
-By accessing the Salesforce1 app in a device emulator or browser window, you can develop iteratively on your desktop, without having to pick up your device to test each change.
+By accessing the Salesforce1 app in a device emulator, you can develop iteratively on your desktop, without having to pick up your device to test each change.

-Important: Running the Salesforce1 app in an emulator or desktop browser isn't supported for normal use, and it's not a substitute for full testing of your custom apps and pages on your organization's supported mobile devices.
+Important: Running the Salesforce1 app in an emulator isn't supported for normal use, and it's not a substitute for full testing of your custom apps and pages on your organization's supported mobile devices.
+During development you should regularly test your app on every device and platform on which you intend to deploy.